October – Breast Cancer Awareness Month

 October is Breast Cancer Awareness Month, and it seems you can’t pick up a magazine or read a post without running into news and advice.
 So how do you separate the truth from a lot of bad science?

 Dr. Preya Ananthakrishnan is the Director of Breast Surgery at White Plains Hospital.
-She suggests what’s true and what you can stop worrying about.
+Based on her vast experience, she suggests what’s true and what you can stop worrying about.

 - Not every lump is breast cancer.
 Often they turn out to be cysts or benign fibroadenomas (a non-cancerous tumor).
-But if you do feel something, get it checked out.
+But if you do feel something, get it checked out by a physician.

 - It’s not only your mother’s family history that matters.
 Since only 15 percent of women who develop breast cancer have a genetic predisposition, you are never at zero risk.